exciting/SGT/doc/install.rst

 Installation
 ==========

-The :mod:`sgt`
+The SGT
 package is a python module.
-Please folow the installation steps thoroghly to satisfy all dependencies.
+Please follow the installation steps thoroughly to satisfy all dependencies.

 Requirements
 -------------
-:mod:`sgt`  builds on the Atomic Simulation Environment `ASE <https://wiki.fysik.dtu.dk/ase/index.html>`_ which in turn needs `numpy <http://numpy.scipy.org/>`_.
+SGT  builds on the Atomic Simulation Environment `ASE <https://wiki.fysik.dtu.dk/ase/index.html>`_ which in turn needs `numpy <http://numpy.scipy.org/>`_.
-Additionaly some parts need
+Additionally some parts need
 `matplotlib <http://matplotlib.sourceforge.net/>`_

 Installation Steps
 ------------------

 Numpy and Matplotlib are available as convenient packages which are easy to install.
-For windows and Mac OS X the Enthought Python Distribution (`EPD <http://www.enthought.com/products/epd.php>`_) installs python with numpy and matplotlib conviniently.
+For windows and Mac OS X the Enough Python Distribution (`EPD <http://www.enthought.com/products/epd.php>`_) installs python with numpy and matplotlib conveniently.
 Under Linux your package manager will probably have the appropriate packages.

 The other packages have to be downloaded manually and installed to the python path.